BIBLE PASSAGE:

 When He went to the cross, He showed the depth, height, and width

-of His love and concern for you, and for others.
+of His love and concern for you, and for everyone else as well.

 Pray,